 The Power Buying Process™ from Rocket Mortgage® by Quicken Loans cuts through all this uncertainty, letting you know exactly where you are in the mortgage process and allowing you to make a strong offer when the time comes.

-There are three levels of approval in the Power Buying Process: Prequalified Approval, Verified Approval1 and RateShield™ Approval2.
+There are multiple levels of approval in the Power Buying Process: Prequalified Approval and Verified ApprovalSM,1.

 For a Prequalified Approval, Quicken Loans will check your credit and look at any revolving debt you have.
 We’ll also have you give us estimates of your total income and assets.
 The next step, a Verified Approval, is where we’ll verify your income and assets.
 This additional verification allows you to be confident that you’ll be able to close on your new home.